Nitya-Somani/YouTubeClone-GPT/README.md

 6.Network Status Notification 🌐: If your network connection drops, we'll gently notify you, so you're always in the know.

-## Currently Building -

-1.Search Functionality 🔍: Find videos and channels easily using the search bar at the top.
+7.Search Functionality 🔍: Find videos and channels easily using the search bar at the top.
 Just type in your query, and voila!
 You'll have results at your fingertips.

+8.Arrow Key and Enter Key Navigation ⬆️⬇️: Users can navigate through the search results using arrow keys, which is a helpful feature for users who prefer keyboard shortcuts.
+When they find the desired result, they can select it using the Enter key.

+9.Search Results Caching📦: I've introduced a powerful caching system within our search functionality.
+This enhancement ensures that frequently requested search results are cached, leading to faster response times and a more responsive search experience.

+## Currently Building -

+1. Nested comments : currently in process ...

 ## Demo Link - https://youtube-clone-viewtube.netlify.app/